A Closer Look: During COVID-19 Pandemic, the ACLU Remains Vigilant

 For example, on March 29 the ACLU-SDIC joined local partners, including Pillars of the Community and Earl B. Gilliam Bar Association, to send a letter to San Diego County officials urging a reduction in the number of people who are incarcerated to relieve over-crowding and reduce the potential spread of COVID-19.

 The letter noted that “an outbreak in our jails and detention facilities could be swift and deadly, not just for inmates, but for our communities.”
-In short, protecting the people inside these facilities also protects the entire region because staff enter and leave these sites daily and can as easily introduce the virus into the detained population as spread it from the facility to their own families and these communities in which they live.
+In short, protecting the people inside these facilities also protects the entire region because staff enter and leave these sites daily and can as easily introduce the virus into the detained population and spread it from the facility to their own families and these communities in which they live.
 As of May 19, 263 people out of about 4000, or less than seven percent, in San Diego jails had been tested for COVID-19.

 The ACLU of California, which is made up of the San Diego & Imperial Counties, Southern California and Northern California affiliates, raised similar concerns in letters to the U.S. Immigration and Customs Enforcement (ICE) about people detained in the agency’s Otay Mesa Detention Center and Imperial Regional Detention Facility.